khyerdev/tcobalt/README.md

 ## Support
 <a href="https://repology.org/project/tcobalt/versions"><img src="https://repology.org/badge/vertical-allrepos/tcobalt.svg" alt="Packaging status" align="right"></a>
 As of now, tcobalt only officially supports the x86_64 architecture, but it can theoretically compile and run on others.
-If tcobalt compiles and runs well on your machine with a different architecture, open up an issue.
+If tcobalt compiles and runs well on your machine with a different architecture, open up an issue

-The live packaging status can be seen on the right.
+The live packaging status can be seen on the right

 ### OS Support roadmap
 1. Arch Linux (and its derivatives) (DONE)